 People

 My research interests lie in understanding how eye movements help us to build a coherent model of the world around us, from low-level vision to higher cognitive processing.
-I’m part of the larger Experimental Psychology and Cognitive Neuroscience Laboratory headed by Prof Brandimonte at Suor Orsola Benincasa University (Naples, Italy) within which I lead a research program in Visual Cognition and Eye Movements.
+I’m part of the Experimental Psychology and Cognitive Neuroscience Laboratory at Suor Orsola Benincasa University (Naples, Italy) within which I lead a research program in Visual Cognition and Oculomotor Dynamics.

 Teaching Assistant